 With so many preventative options available – that work well for most people – there’s no reason to forgo a destination because of sea travel.
 Just be prepared.

 Still worried about getting seasick in the Galapagos?
 Ask a Detour Galapagos expert for advice.
 We can help you pick itineraries, cruises, or a land-based tour that will help you avoid seasickness.
 These are good trips to start with:

 One of the very best active trips possible in the Galapagos Islands, this land-based multisport adventure combines nice accommodations with great guides and equipment and a well-planned itinerary designed to maximize recreation while seeing as much wildlife as possible.
 This trip is ideal for private groups or families, too.
 Trip Length: 7 Days Destination: San Cristobal, Isabela, & Santa Cruz Islands, Galapagos Lodging: First-class, beachfront Optunia Lodges Activities: Hiking, snorkeling, kayaking, mountain biking, wildlife viewing

-The Seaman Journey (formally the Seaman II) is a stable and very comfortable catamaran with several itinerary choices.
+The Seaman Journey is a luxurious first-class yacht offering superior comfort, size, style, and stability.
 Trip Length: 4, 5, 8, 11, or 15 days Destination: Galapagos Islands Lodging: 16-passenger, 1st-class motor catamaran Activities: Wildlife viewing, naturalist walks, snorkeling